 With an eye to environmental friendliness, the gardens of Burj Khalifa are partly irrigated with water collected through the tower's Condensate Collection System, which collects condensation from the tower's air-conditioning systems as well as its surrounding humid atmosphere.

-Burj Khalifa has been called a 'vertical city' and the name couldn't be more apt.
+Burj Khalifa has been called 'vertical city' and the name couldn't be more apt.
 Given its magnitude and mixed-use facilities, it holds in the region of 10,000 people at any given point in time.

 The viewfinders located at the periphery of Burj Khalifa's Observation Decks transport you back in time to get a glimpse of what Dubai looked like before the the city's spectacular skyline was built.